Skip to main content

 GuardrailWhat it prevents

-Atomic batch writesThe aput_batch store method wraps multi-record writes in a single SQLite transaction.
+Atomic batch writesThe aput_batch store method wraps multi-record writes in one backend transaction.
 A crash mid-batch cannot leave ghost active records.

 Episodic date filterQuery-based episodic retrieval excludes arcs older than 30 days.
 The first-turn catch-up (alatest) is not date-filtered — the most recent session summary always appears regardless of age.

-Owner identity validationAll memory nodes require either user_id or session_id in state.
+Owner identity validationresolve_owner_id requires either user_id or session_id in state.
 Missing both raises ValueError immediately instead of silently writing to a shared "local-default" namespace.

 Key files